gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 The "eternal feminine" is not simply women.
 It is the principle of love,
-of grace, of the beyond —
+of grace, of the beyond,
 the force that pulls the striving soul toward what is higher than any specific achievement.

-It is what Faust was always reaching for — not the power, not the knowledge, not the pleasure — but the thing beyond the power, beyond the knowledge, beyond the pleasure.
+It is what Faust was always reaching for.
+Not the power, not the knowledge, not the pleasure, but the thing beyond the power, beyond the knowledge, beyond the pleasure.